kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `MatchLabelSelectorsInPodAffinity`
-  - Components depending on the feature gate: `kube-scheduler`, `kube-apiserver`
+  - Components depending on the feature gate: `kube-apiserver`
 - [ ] Other

 ###### Does enabling the feature change any default behavior?